 If you do wish to make a complaint, you are invited to let us know as soon as possible.
 It is not necessary to involve solicitors in order to make a complaint, but you are free to do so.

 Please note that the Legal Ombudsman, the independent complaints body for service complaints about lawyers, has a six year time limit from the date of the act or omission about which you are complaining within which to make your complaint (or, if later, three years from the date you should reasonably have known there was cause for complaint).
 Chambers must therefore have regard to that timeframe when deciding whether they are able to investigate your complaint.
 Chambers will not deal with complaints that fall outside of this time limit.

 Complaints made by telephone

 Please give your name and address, whom you are complaining about, the detail of the complaint and what you would like done about it.
-Please address your letter to The Head of Chambers, Gough Square Chambers, 6-7 Gough Square London EC4A 3DE.
+Please address your letter to Mr Fred Philpott, Gough Square Chambers, 6-7 Gough Square London EC4A 3DE.

-The head of the committee will write to you as soon as possible to let you know of the appointment of the committee to investigate your complaint and the names of its members.
-The letter will inform you that you will receive a reply from the head of the committee to your complaint within 14 days.
-If later the committee finds that it is not going to be able to reply within 14 days, a new date for the reply will be set and the head of the committee will inform you of it.
+The head of the Panel will write to you as soon as possible to let you know of the appointment of the Panel to investigate your complaint.
+The letter will inform you that you will receive a reply to your complaint within 14 days.
+If later the Panel finds that it is not going to be able to reply within 14 days, a new date for the reply will be set and the head of the Panel will inform you of it.

 Chambers follows the Bar Standards Board Chambers Complaints Handling Guidance, which can be found on the Bar Standards Board website.